cirosantilli/db/mysql.md

     DROP TEMPORARY TABLE t;
     SHOW TABLES;

 The following code should give an error, since it is not possible to `DROP TEMPORARY` on a non temporary table.

     CREATE TABLE t (c INT);
     DROP TEMPORARY TABLE t;
     DROP TABLE t;

-#column
+# Column operations

-##data types
+## Data types

 Each column holds a specific data type.

-###int types
+### Int types

 - `TINYINT`  : 1 byte
 - `SMALLINT` : 2 bytes